carter4299/gin_auth/readme.md

 # Authentication for Golang's Gin Framework

+Dependency installers run on debain/ubuntu.
+Download seperately to bypass.

 This project provides a basic web authentication system for the Gin framework in Golang.

 If you choose to use this for your server.
 Change the names of variables, they were made to be readable.